INFLUENCEorg/aienvs/README.md

 * Ubuntu Linux
 * Built version of SUMO (download from sourceforge.net/projects/sumo).
 * Add the sumo/tools directory to your pythonpath.
+* Set the SUMO_HOME environment variable to point to your sumo directory

 ### Build the library ###
 To build the library, you need to have version 40.6.2 or later of setuptools, plus wheel.
 To ensure, run